vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/integrating-vtex-orderplaced-myaccount.md

 Before proceeding any further, make sure you already have:

 - Integrated your FastStore project with the VTEX Checkout.
 See [this](/how-to-guides/platform-integration/vtex/integrating-vtex-checkout) doc for more info.
 - The VTEX IO CLI installed on your machine.
-See [this](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-installation-and-command-reference) doc for more info.
+Please refer to [this](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-installation-and-command-reference) documentation for more information.
 - The `vtex.edition-store` `3.x` or greater app version installed on your VTEX account.
   - _Run `vtex edition get` to check if the `vtex.edition-store` app is installed on your account.
 If not, [open a support ticket](https://help.vtex.com/en/support) communicating you need the `vtex.edition-store@3.x` to be installed on your account so you can integrate your FastStore project with the VTEX platform._